 ”You really want to hold mommy’s lip balm.
 I can let you hold it while it’s closed, but not while it’s open.
 I hear you – you really want to hold it while it’s open, and I won’t let you do that.
 I know you don’t like it.”

-When we use both hands, we treat others – children included, but all people really – with respect.
+When we use both arms, we treat others – children included, but all people really – with respect.
 Sometimes, when I describe my philosophy of respectful parenting, people think that I mean permissive parenting – that respecting a child’s feelings and intentions is synonymous with them having their way.
 As I hope I have made clear, this could not be farther from the truth.
 Yes, we must respect a child’s feelings and intentions.
 But we must also hold the line, because children desperately need boundaries and limits, set firmly and calmly by a kinder, wiser, stronger grown-up.